 Tanzania is predominantly Christian at 61.4% with some following Muslim practices (35%) as well as other folk religions.
 47% of the population is under the age of 18.
 It is one of the world’s poorest economies in terms of per capita income.
 Despite this, they have a very high growth rate because of their large tourism industry as well as their natural resources consisting of diamonds, gold and iron.
 With the largest population in East Africa and the lowest population density, most of its inhabitants are squeezed into two major capitals: Dodoma, the official capital, where the National Assembly meets, and Dar es Salaam (“house of peace” in Arabic), the largest city and commercial center in Tanzania.

 Dar es Salaam is situated on the east coast, where the Indian Ocean is just a few steps from the Young Life Africa and the Middle East training center, where our ministry is headquartered and led by Alexis Kwamy.
 Senior leadership meetings and training for younger staff take place here throughout the year and the training center serves as a stop for many Young Life guests traveling in the region.

 God has been faithful and Young Life continues to share the Gospel of Jesus with kids in Tanzania.
-In 2022, there were on average nearly 33,000 kids at club and about 14,000 attending campaigner groups each week!
+In 2023, there were on average over 33,000 kids at club and about 14,500 attending campaigner groups each week!